Abdullah12has/linux_installation_doc/README.md

 #### Before that need to understand types of backups: ####

 Definations:
-* Full Backup: pgBackRest copies the entire contents of the database cluster to the backup.
+1. Full Backup: pgBackRest copies the entire contents of the database cluster to the backup.
 The first backup of the database cluster is always a Full Backup. pgBackRest is always able to restore a full backup directly.
 The full backup does not depend on any files outside of the full backup for consistency.

-* Differential Backup: pgBackRest copies only those database cluster files that have changed since the last full backup. pgBackRest restores a differential backup by copying all of the files in the chosen differential backup and the appropriate unchanged files from the previous full backup.
+2. Differential Backup: pgBackRest copies only those database cluster files that have changed since the last full backup. pgBackRest restores a differential backup by copying all of the files in the chosen differential backup and the appropriate unchanged files from the previous full backup.

-* Incremental Backup: pgBackRest copies only those database cluster files that have changed since the last backup (which can be another incremental backup, a differential backup, or a full backup).
+3. Incremental Backup: pgBackRest copies only those database cluster files that have changed since the last backup (which can be another incremental backup, a differential backup, or a full backup).
 As an incremental backup only includes those files changed since the prior backup, they are generally much smaller than full or differential backups.

+* A stanza is the configuration for a PostgreSQL database cluster that defines where it is located, how it will be backed up, archiving options, etc.

 We need the servers to communicate with each other through SSH so I generated ssh keys for both using `ssh-keygen -t rsa -b 4096 -N ""` on both VMs.